-Finally receiving the respect it arguably always deserved, Jaguar’s long-running XJS makes an excellent choice for anyone seeking a grand tourer with presence and performance in equal measure.
-But what do you need to know before buying a Jaguar XJS?
+Finally receiving the respect it arguably always deserved, the Jaguar XJS makes an excellent a grand tourer, with presence and performance in equal measure.
+Here’s our buyer’s guide

 A car that divides opinion and generates controversy from day one isn’t always a likely contender for a long and successful career.
 In the case of the Jaguar XJS, however, what was originally seen by many as a poor substitute for the E-Type ended up maturing into a highly desirable range.
 Indeed, so well-executed were the XJS’s various updates, it managed to remain in production for an impressive 21 years, beating the E-Type’s sales record by attracting more than 115,000 customers worldwide.